 \subsection{Algorithm $\algy$ without Conditioning}

-\lemAlgy \begin{proof} Denote by $\NL(u)$ the number of nodes on the same depth as $u$ which have more discovered arrows than $u$ pointing to them.
+\begin{lemma*}[Lemma \ref{lem:algy} restated] Consider a (not necessarily complete) $\Delta$-ary tree.
+Then $\queries(\algy) = \bigO(\diam^3 \sqrt{\Delta})$. \end{lemma*} \begin{proof} Denote by $\NL(u)$ the number of nodes on the same depth as $u$ which have more discovered arrows than $u$ pointing to them.
 This definition is central because of the following observation.
 The number of moves needed before finding $u_{i+1}$ once $u_i$ has been found is less than $\bigO(\diam \NL(u_i))$.
 Indeed, once $u_i$ is discovered, only \emph{a subset of} the nodes which have more arrows pointing to them than $u_{i+1}$ on layer $i+1$ are tried before $u_{i+1}$ (at step $(2)$ in the pseudocode description).
 The loop over the levels (at step $(1)$) induces a multiplicative factor of $\bigO(\diam)$.